opendistro/for-elasticsearch-docs/README.md

 1. Navigate to the repository root.

+1. Install [Ruby](https://www.ruby-lang.org/en/) if you don't already have it.

+1. Install [Jekyll](https://jekyllrb.com/) if you don't already have it:

+   `gem install bundler jekyll`

-1. Install dependencies.
+1. Install dependencies:

    `bundle install`

-1. Build.
+1. Build:

    `bundle exec jekyll serve`